 John Singleton Copley, the artist who painted so many of the important people of the late 18th century, tried to work out a compromise with the Sons of Liberty.
-His father-in-law was an East India merchant who needed the tea.
+His father-in-law, an East India merchant, needed the tea.
 At the Old South Meetinghouse on Nov.
-30, 1773, Copley argued the tea should be unloaded and kept in a warehouse while the colonists pressed their case with the governor and the Crown.
+30, 1773, Copley argued for unloading the tea and keeping it in a warehouse while the colonists pressed their case with the governor and the Crown.
 He didn’t win his argument.